clarkfitzg/ctf/examples_of_ctf_vs_csv/vgsales_example.md

 4,Wii Sports Resort,Wii,2009,Sports,Nintendo,15.75,11.01,3.28,2.96,33
 5,Pokemon Red/Pokemon Blue,GB,1996,Role-Playing,Nintendo,11.27,8.89,10.22,1,31.37
 ```
-The CSV file would be repsented in CTF by a directory named `vgsales` and would contain files for each column like this.
+The CSV file would be repsented in CTF by a directory named `vgsales` and would contain files for each column like this (only the first five rows are shown).

 `Rank.txt` contains
 ```